 We're pretty vocal about our inbound marketing software selection: we use HubSpot.
-Not only that, but we help our clients use HubSpot, we frequently recommend it.
+Not only that, but we help our clients use HubSpot, and we frequently recommend it.
 (For transparency's sake, we are a HubSpot partner and affiliate, which means we may make a small commission when our clients choose HubSpot or when our blog readers click through and purchase HubSpot.)